bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/optimal-selling-price-market-ta2.md

 $$SellingPrice = \frac{MarkupLimit\ast\sqrt{M}}{\sqrt{ExpectedSalesVolume}} + MarketPrice$$

 In order to use this formula, we need `MarkupLimit`.
-With product, we need `ProductMarkup` to calculate `MarkupLimit`, but `ProductMarkup` is inaccessible via NS API.
+With products, we need `ProductMarkup` to calculate `MarkupLimit`, but `ProductMarkup` is inaccessible via NS API.
 We have two solutions:

-- Calculate approximation value.
-Check previous section to see how to do this.
+- Calculate the approximation value.
+Check the previous section to see how to do this.
 - Calculate `MarkupLimit` directly:
-  - Set `SellingPrice` to a very high value, it must be so high that we cannot sell all produced units (`MaxSalesVolume < ExpectedSalesVolume`).
-This forces the game applies the penalty modifier that contains `MarkupLimit`.
+  - Set `SellingPrice` to a very high value.
+It must be so high that we cannot sell all produced units (`MaxSalesVolume < ExpectedSalesVolume`).
+This forces the game to apply the penalty modifier that contains `MarkupLimit`.
   - Wait for 1 cycle to get `ActualSalesVolume`.
 It's `product.actualSellAmount` and `material.actualSellAmount`.
-  - Use `ActualSalesVolume` in place of `ExpectedSalesVolume` in previous formula: $MarkupLimit = (SellingPrice - MarketPrice)\ast\sqrt{\frac{ActualSalesVolume}{M}}$
+  - Use `ActualSalesVolume` in place of `ExpectedSalesVolume` in the previous formula: $MarkupLimit = (SellingPrice - MarketPrice)\ast\sqrt{\frac{ActualSalesVolume}{M}}$
   - Calculate `ProductMarkup` from `MarkupLimit`, save `ProductMarkup` to reuse later. `ProductMarkup` never changes.